 - wash hands as soon as is practical after coughing, sneezing or touching used tissues.

 Influenza can be transmitted by indirect contact with hands and items that have been in contact with an infected person or surfaces.

 By frequent washing with soap and water or alcohol-based products germs from these sources can be washed away.
 This is especially important:

 - after being in contact with someone who has a cold

 - before touching your eyes, nose or mouth.

-The Victorian Department of Health has released pandemic influenza (flu) information sheets for the general public, the guides are available below:
+The Victorian Department of Health has released an pandemic influenza (flu) information sheet for the general public, available below: